bmj1988/AA-API-PROJECT/README.md

   The technologies implemented in the construction of Mortar are as follows:

   + Sequelize : The framework used in the construction of Mortar's database architecture.
-  + PostGresQL: the Relational Database Management System (RDBMS) used by render.com, where the project is deployed.
+  + PostGresQL: the Relational Database Management System (RDBMS) used in production.
   + Express : Used to create the backend router.
   + React : Used to create the frontend router, components, and layout.
   + mySQL : RDBMS used in development